Super easy Zucchini Boats stuffed with quinoa and pico de gallo make a delicious, simple vegetarian and gluten-free meal to share in just 30 minutes!

 - In a large bowl mix cooked quinoa and pico de gallo.
 Add a glug of olive oil and season to taste.

-- Trim the zucchini ends and cut in half.
+- Trim the zucchini ends and cut them in half lengthwise.

-- With the help of a melon baller, scoop the flesh out of the zucchini (you can add it to the quinoa filling or in salads).
+- With the help of a melon scoop, scoop the flesh out of the zucchini (you can add it to the quinoa filling or in salads).

-- Fill the zucchini "boats" with the quinoa mix, and arrange on the baking tray.
+- Fill the zucchini boats with the quinoa mix, and arrange them on the prepared baking tray.

-- Sprinkle with mozzarella cubes and a little olive oil.
+- Sprinkle with mozzarella cubes on top and a drizzle with little extra-virgin olive oil.

-- Allow them to cool for 5-10 minutes then top with fresh basil and serve.
+- Allow the zucchini boats to cool for 5-10 minutes then top them with fresh basil and serve.
 Store leftovers in an airtight container for up to 2 days.